KoSKuma/ffxiv-google-apps-script/GETTING_STARTED.md

 4. **Find your new spreadsheet:**
    - The spreadsheet is automatically created and bound to your script
    - You can find it in your [Google Drive](https://drive.google.com)
-   - Or run `clasp open` to open the Apps Script editor, then click "Open Spreadsheet" in the menu
+   - Or run `clasp open-script-script` to open the Apps Script editor, then click "Open Spreadsheet" in the menu
    - The spreadsheet name will be the same as your project title

 #### Option B: Create Spreadsheet First, Then Clone Script (Alternative)